Forklifts are a warehouse’s best friend, but using them comes with risks. Learn how to protect your team with these 8 easy forklift safety tips.

 8. Operator Qualifications

-To avoid hazard and/or injury, only those who have been trained, authorised and licensed should operate forklifts.
+To avoid hazard and/or injury, only those who have been trained and licensed should operate forklifts.

-If an accident does occur, it is important to keep in mind the necessary steps to take in order to properly assess and respond to the the event.
+If an accident does occur, take these steps to properly respond to the the event.

 - Assess.
 Quickly assess the situation in order to respond appropriately.
-If an injury has occured, that is the foremost priority.
+If an injury has occurred, that is the foremost priority.

-- Take photos.
+- Document the accident.
 Photograph the accident in order to document the scene, equipment and any injuries suffered.
 Include any contributing factors in the documentation.
-The photos may prove helpful in potential workplace investigations or insurance claims.

 - File a report within the organization.
 Ask a supervisor or human resources manager how to properly report the accident.
 Most organizations maintain proper protocols on how to report accidents and injuries.